 A panel of experts weighs in on the challenges finance teams have faced and how hospitals can prepare for the coming months.

 It’s a vast understatement to say that 2021 was a tough year.
 Hospitals around the world have been tested in unimaginable ways due to the pandemic.
-At IMUG 2021, Renay Hellickson, Director of Implementation Services and former CFO of the Palo Alto County Health System, spoke with veteran Healthcare CFO’s about how they navigated the pandemic and what’s keeping them up a night about 2022.
+At IMUG 2021, Renay Hellickson, Director of Implementation Services and former CFO of the Palo Alto County Health System, spoke with veteran Healthcare CFO’s about how they navigated the pandemic, financial challenges in healthcare in 2021 and what’s keeping them up a night about 2022.
 The participants were:

 - Tanner Wealand, Chief Financial Officer, Clay County Medical Center